Gallipoli (1981 film): Release

 The film was screened at the Variety Club of Australia in 1980 and at the 1981 Australian Film Institute.
 It was released in Australia on 13 August 1981 by Roadshow Film Distributors, in the United States on 28 August, by Paramount Pictures, and Cinema International Corporation handled the rest of international distribution.
 It was released in UK cinemas on 10 December 1981.

 On 1 May 1981, the Australian Classification Review Board announced that the film would receive a PG certificate rating.

-Gallipoli proved to be a success domestically, grossing AUD $11.7 million at the box office in Australia.
-Although critically praised by many, the international releases were not quite as successful financially.
-Gallipoli only earned US$5.7 million on the US market.

 Film Comment wrote that "Paramount apparently lavished substantial print-ad spending in an effort to create a broad market for a specialized film that faltered beyond first-run -as did virtually every other 1981 film on which this strategy was used."

 Reception

 The film has an approval rating of 91% based on 46 reviews at review aggregator site Rotten Tomatoes, with an average score of 8/10.
 The site's critical consensus states, "Peter Weir's devastating anti-war film features a low-key but emotionally wrenching performance from Mel Gibson as a young soldier fighting in one of World War I's most deadly and horrifying battles".
 Metacritic gives the film a score of 65 out of a possible 100 based on reviews by six critics, indicating generally favourable reviews.
-Almost 40 years on, the film is still well regarded by Australian critics with Guardian film critic, Luke Buckamster, describing it as "one of the best loved and most quintessially 'Australian' films".
+Almost 40 years on, the film is still well regarded by Australian critics with Guardian film critic, Luke Buckmaster, describing it as "one of the best loved and most quintessially 'Australian' films".
 Irrespective of the generally positive critical reception, the historical accuracy of the film still provokes historical cultural debates by commentators.